Forensic Investigative Psychology

 In Year 2, you will examine the core British Psychology Society required subjects such as child development, personality and individual differences, social, biological, and cognitive psychology as well as quantitative and qualitative research methods.
 There will also be a focus on your development, not only as an ethical forensic Investigative psychology researcher, but also as a future employable graduate.

 In Year 3, supported by one of our high-calibre research active experts, you will develop, conduct, and write-up your own piece of independent forensic investigative psychology research.
-Your 3rd year features not only modules exploring eyewitness psychology and psychology, crime and the criminal justice system but also your selection from a range of optional modules to further explore your specialist interests within the wider field of psychology.
+Your third year features not only modules exploring eyewitness psychology, crime and the criminal justice system but also your choice from a wide range of optional modules to further explore your specialist interests within the wider field of psychology.

 What you need to know